Ayoubi Cricket Stadium

-Ayoubi Cricket Stadium is a cricket ground in Kabul, Afghanistan.
+Ayobi Cricket Stadium is a cricket ground in Kabul, Afghanistan.

 History

 The stadium played host to four first-class cricket matches in the 2019 Ahmad Shah Abdali 4-day Tournament, hosting three matches for the Kabul Region cricket team, in addition to a match between Band-e-Amir Region and Mis Ainak Region.
 The ground is named for the owner of the Kabul Eagles (a.k.a.
 Kabul Region) Abdul Latif Ayoubi.